-For reasons shared previously, I don’t enjoy writing about spirituality using the word “spirituality”.
+For reasons shared previously, I don’t enjoy using the word “spirituality”.
 It’s fraught with misunderstanding… hocus pocus and religion.
 But there is something simple and legitimate at its core – I see it as the following:

 Spirituality, in short, is embarking upon the never-ending journey to understand who you are and why you do everything you do.